-- 1. In the navigation pane, expand the Configuration > Edit folders.
+- 1. In the navigation pane, expand Configuration > Edit.

 - 2. Click File System.

 - 3. Click the Flash Files tab.

 Flash Files field descriptions

 Use the data in the following table to use the Flash Files tab.

 Name Description

 Slot Specifies the slot number.

 Name Specifies the directory name of the file.

 Date Specifies the creation or modification date of the file.

 Size Specifies the size of the file.